|

 Anywhere within a couple of blocks of Sentier or Rue Montergueil at the north eastern end of the neighborhood (which is the furthest from the Seine, but oddly the most central feeling thanks to its proximity to Le Marais and Canal St. Martin) will do just fine, though.

-Pros and Cons of Staying in the 2nd Arrondissement
+Pros and Cons of Staying in the 2nd Arr.

-• It’s central, walkable, and well connected thanks to two metro lines that will take you to the other parts of Paris that are a bit far to visit on foot (like the Eiffel Tower or Arc de Triomphe, for example).
+• It’s central, walkable, and well connected.
+It’s adjacent to Le Marais and Louvre, so you’re going to be within a short walk of most of Paris’ main attractions (including Notre Dame, Sainte Chapelle, and the Louvre).
+Plus, thanks to two metro lines that run straight through the neighborhood, you’re connected to other parts of Paris that are a bit far to visit on foot (like the Eiffel Tower or Arc de Triomphe, for example).

-• It’s packed with bars, restaurants, and coffee shops, including the place that tops our list of best coffee shops in Paris
+• It’s packed with bars, restaurants, and coffee shops, including the place that tops our list of best coffee shops in Paris.
+Rue Montorgeuil is the star of the show, but even excluding that stretch, you’ve got a great collection of places to eat and drink here in the 2nd.

-• It’s loud and boisterous, which can be a downside if you’re like us and you value your sleep when, on summer evenings, the party pours out in the streets and plazas.
+• It’s loud and boisterous.
+That buzzing energy has an obvious downside: it’s loud.
+Which can be a downside if you’re like us and you value your sleep when, on summer evenings, the party pours out in the streets and plazas.

-The Best Places to Stay in Sentier & Montorgueil
+The Best Places to Stay in the 2nd Arrondissement

 Here are a few places to stay in the 2nd Arrondissement that caught our eye.

-Le 123 Sébastopol: A Great Mid-Range Option in the 2nd
+Le 123 Sébastopol: A Great Value Option in the 2nd

 This charming hotel is owned by the same group as the place we stayed in the 9th (more on that place below), but it’s a completely different vibe.
 While the place we stayed was effervescent and exciting, Le 123 Sébastopol is more sophisticated and modern.